dhruvldrp9/CyberGuard-AI-Hackathon/README.md

 - Hierarchical classification architecture

 ### Academic References:
-1. Vaswani et al. (2017).
+1. Vaswani et al. (2017 revised in 2023).
 "Attention Is All You Need"
-2. Devlin et al. (2019).
+2. Devlin et al. (2018 revised in 2019).
 "BERT: Pre-training of Deep Bidirectional Transformers"

 ## Plagiarism Declaration
 I hereby declare that this report is my original work, and all sources used have been properly cited.
 The implementation uses standard libraries and follows ethical coding practices.